How skin-friendly florals stack up against common cleanser ingredients – plus the best cleansers to add to your skincare routine!

 It’s also been found that coneflower’s anti-inflammatory benefits can slow the growth of Propionibacterium, a bacteria known to cause acne.

-If you’re ready to reset your cleansing routine with a natural cleanser packed with flower power, look no further than our Gentle Cleansing Duo.
-This set is a limited edition, so if you miss out don’t worry: it includes our Lavender Oat Milk Soothing Cleanser and Rose Micellar Cleansing Water.
+If you’re ready to reset your cleansing routine with a natural cleanser packed with gentle, effective ingredients, look no further than our collection of flower-power skin superstars!
+It includes our Lavender Oat Milk Soothing Cleanser, Rose Micellar Cleansing Water, Calendula Fl0wer Cleansing Milk, and the Nopal Cactus Cleanser, which also contains the botanical bliss of rose water.

-Our Lavender Oat Milk Soothing Cleanser + Rose Micellar Cleansing Water contain a combined floral blend of 9 skin-soothing flowers:
+Our Lavender Oat Milk Soothing Cleanser and Rose Micellar Cleansing Water contain a combined floral blend of 9 skin-soothing flowers:

 To get the most out of this natural cleanser team, it’s best to start with a blank canvas.